-In most cases, inflammation in CAPS is associated with mutations in the NLRP-3 gene which encodes the protein cryopyrin, an important component of the inflammasome.
+In most cases, inflammation in CAPS is associated with mutations in the NLRP-3 gene, which encodes the protein cryopyrin, an important component of the inflammasome.
 Cryopyrin regulates the protease caspase-1 and controls the activation of interleukin-1 beta (IL-1β).
-Mutations in NLRP-3 result in an overactive inflammasome resulting in excessive release of activated IL-1β that drives inflammation.
+Mutations in NLRP-3 result in an overactive inflammasome, resulting in excessive release of activated IL-1β that drives inflammation.

 C-Reactive Protein (CRP) and Serum Amyloid A (SAA) are indicators of inflammatory disease activity that are elevated in patients with CAPS.
 Elevated SAA has been associated with the development of systemic amyloidosis in patients with CAPS.
 Compared to placebo, treatment with Arcalyst resulted in sustained reductions from baseline in mean serum CRP and SAA to normal levels during the clinical trial.
 Arcalyst also normalized mean SAA from elevated levels.

-The average trough levels of rilonacept were approximately 24 mcg/mL at steady-state following weekly subcutaneous doses of 160 mg for up to 48 weeks in patients with CAPS.
-The steady-state appeared to be reached by 6 weeks.
+The average trough levels of rilonacept were approximately 24 mcg/mL at steady state following weekly subcutaneous doses of 160 mg for up to 48 weeks in patients with CAPS.
+The steady state appeared to be reached by 6 weeks.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

 Long-term animal studies have not been performed to evaluate the carcinogenic potential of rilonacept.
-The mutagenic potential of rilonacept was not evaluated.

-The safety and efficacy of Arcalyst for the treatment of CAPS was demonstrated in a randomized, double-blind, placebo-controlled study with two parts (A and B) conducted sequentially in the same patients with FCAS and MWS.
+The safety and efficacy of Arcalyst for the treatment of CAPS was demonstrated in a randomized, double-blind, placebo-controlled study (NCT00288704) with two parts (A and B) conducted sequentially in the same patients with FCAS and MWS.